ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 ~~~~~~~~~~~~~

 To configure the test harness using the default method, you need to
-create a YAML file that specifies a few configuration such as the
+create a YAML file that specifies things like the
 expected device names and whether the devices are emulated or not.
 The
 file will look like this: